valensupport/valensupport.github.io/pages/test_plans.md

 sidebar: nav_sidebar
 toc: false
 last_updated: December, 2016
-summary: A collection of test plans for acceptance of integration with Valen Analytics
+summary: A collection of example integrations with Valen Analytics
 ---

-Here is a collection of the integration test plans for Valen's Web Services.
-It's organized into suites based on the Solution.
-Cross-solution APIs like Profile and Search are repeated on a solution-by-solution basis for ease of test replication.
+Here is a collection of sample integrations for Valen's Web Services.

 ### InsureRight score submission